Masihtabaei/reswhis/README.md

 uv add mlx-whisper
 ```
 -->

+Requirements for the **openai-whisper** backend:
+1. An API key from OpenAI

 Requirements for using our web client for testing (can get ignored if you develop your own client):